medic/cht-docs/content/en/apps/guides/hosting/4.x/self-hosting-multiple-nodes.md

 As a security measure, be sure to restrict the IP addresses of the four nodes only to be able to connect to these ports.

-## Setup Docker Swarm and Create an Overlay Network
+## Create an Overlay Network

+To set up a private network that only the four nodes can use, we'll use `docker swarm`'s overlay network feature.
+You'll first need to initialize the swarm on the CHT Core node and then join the swarm on each of the three CouchDB nodes.

 ### CHT Core node